funkrusher/fk-framework-play-slick/README.md

 # Fk-Framework: Best-Practices for a Play-Framework Multi-Module-Project with Slick

+TODO:

+- Warning: This documentation is just a stub and collection of different documentations on the relevant topics, and needs to be completely overhauled from scratch, as soon as all the basics are implemented.

+---

 This is a minimal CRUD service exposing a couple of endpoints over REST.

 Under the hood, the code is using: